6:00am PT by Lesley Goldberg, Michael O'Connell, Rick Porter

 Stumptown | Based on the Oni Press graphic novel of the same name, the private-eye drama from ABC Studios was a frontrunner at ABC throughout the development season.
 Avengers and How I Met Your Mother grad Smulders plays Dex Parios, a strong, assertive and sharp-witted army veteran with a complicated love life, a gambling debt and a brother (Cole Sibus) to take care of in Portland.
 Her military intelligence skills make her a great P.I., but her unapologetic style puts her in the firing line of hardcore criminals and not quite in alliance with the police.
 Jason Richman (Detroit 187) adapted Greg Rucka's comics for TV.

 ABC will have season 30 of America's Funniest Home Videos, season 28 of Dancing With the Stars and season 11 of Shark Tank in 2019-20 along with the 24th installment of The Bachelor, its highest-rated unscripted show, and franchise mates The Bachelorette and Bachelor in Paradise set for summer 2020.
 A third run for American Idol, with judges Katy Perry, Lionel Richie and Luke Bryan all set to return, is due in early 2020.
-Child Support has been canceled after two seasons, while the fates of The Great Christmas Light Fight and the network's summer game shows — including revivals of Card Sharks and Press Your Luck — are yet to be determined.
+Child Support has been canceled after two seasons, and mini-golf competition Holey Moley has been renewed for a second round.
+The fates of The Great Christmas Light Fight and the network's summer game shows — including revivals of Card Sharks and Press Your Luck — are yet to be determined.
 Unscripted shows run on a different schedule than that of scripted series, so all renewals may not be decided until after the upfronts.